Azure/azureml-assets/assets/models/system/openai-clip-image-text-embeddings-vit-large-patch14-336/description.md

 # Limitations and Biases

+## Limitations
+CLIP currently struggles with respect to certain tasks such as fine grained classification and counting objects.
+CLIP also poses issues with regards to fairness and bias which the authors discuss in the paper and is described briefly in the next section.
+Additionally, the authors' approach to testing CLIP also has an important limitation- in many cases they have used linear probes to evaluate the performance of CLIP and there is evidence suggesting that linear probes can underestimate model performance.

 ## Bias
 The authors of the [original CLIP paper](https://arxiv.org/pdf/2103.00020.pdf) found that the performance of the model and its biases can depend significantly on class design and the choices one makes for categories to include and exclude.
 They tested the risk of certain kinds of denigration with CLIP by classifying images of people from Fairface into crime-related and non-human animal categories.
 They found significant disparities with respect to race and gender, which could shift based on how the classes were constructed.
 The authors also tested the performance of CLIP on gender, race, and age classification using the Fairface dataset.
 They found that the accuracy for gender classification was greater than 96% across all races, with 'Middle Eastern' having the highest accuracy (98.4%) and 'White' having the lowest (96.5%).
 Additionally, CLIP averaged ~93% for racial classification and ~63% for age classification.